 The cube is Cal's 3rd intricarved stone art work

 A one-off piece and Cal's first foray into miniature abstract portable stone sculptures.
 The sculpture might look deceptively simple.
 A closer inspection will reveal hundreds of individual stones hand-carved and then assembled into a myriad of colour and linear detail.
 Cal experimented with the concept of the much larger Stoner River.
 The pictorial detail previously sculpted across the 2D surface of the Stone Rivers is now wrapped around the cubes 6, 3D faces.
 In a considerably more compact size.

 The cube is an indoor sculpture exhibited at The Andamooka open-air sculpture studio

-The first of the pyramid shapes, Hedron Resurrection, was constructed as a live installation at the Kyneton Lost Trades Fair, March 2016.
+The first of the pyramid shapes, Hedron Resurrection, was partially constructed as a live installation at the Kyneton Lost Trades Fair, March 2016.
 The sculpture ‘faces restored to life in geometrical form’ is constructed in beautiful grey, gold, purple and red Mount Angus Sandstone.

 Sculptures in the Hedron series include; Hedron Resurrection, Hedron II alien insect and Hedron III (sold).

 The Hedron series are indoor sculptures currently exhibited at The Andamooka open-air sculpture studio.

 The Planets of galaxy Z are a sandstone sculpture series named after Cal’s son.